-1.2.2 Method l of trackin g the comp letion of th ne training f for all Software Staff.
+1.2.2 Method of trackin g the comp letion of th ne training f for all Software Staff.

-1.2.3 At least 85% of the Software Staff are current, as per the definition in above section.
-The 85% may not need to apply to the entire organization, but to the totality of those specifically responsible for the design, development and delivery of each Supplied Software release.
-That is, all the participants of the conforming program represent 100%.
+1.2.3 At least 85% of the Software Staff are Ceurrent, as per the definition of Current in above section.
+The 85% may not necessarily apply to the entire organization, but to the totality of those specifically responsible for the design, development and delivery of each Supplied Software release reviewed under an OpenChain Conforming Program.
+That is, all of the Software Staff participating in the conforming program represents 100%.

-Ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are covered.
+Ensure the Software Staff have recently attended FOSS training and that a core set of relevant FOSS topics are covered in the training.
 The intent is to ensure a core base level set of topics are covered but a typical training program would likely be more comprehensive than what is required here.